 - Created on the 5 October, 2017.

-The minimum detection sensitivity level of crustaceans (tropomyosin) using this tropomyosin ELISA kit was 0.09 ppm.
-The standard assay range for this kit is 20.0 – 400.0 ppm.
+The minimum detection sensitivity level of crustacean (tropomyosin) using current crustacean ELISA kit was 0.09 ppm.
+The standard range for this assay is 20.0 – 400.0 ppm.

 - A reliable and sensitive immunoassay for the determination of crustacean protein in processed foods.
 J Agric Food Chem.
 (2007) 55 (23): 9345-50.
 Seiki K., et al.